hbobenicio/elixir-examples/OTP-NOTES.md

 * It is a "specification and computational flow for Elixir"
 * Provides a way to define a pipeline of work

+#### Application

+* A component that can be started and stopped as a unit
+* Can also be reused in other systems.